cert-manager/website/content/docs/getting-started/README.md

 kubectl -n cert-manager get all
 ```

-> ℹ️ Learn about other ways to install cert-manager by reading the [Installing cert-manager Section](../installation).
+> 🔰 Learn about other ways to install cert-manager by reading the [Installing cert-manager pages](../installation).

 ## 3. Check that cert-manager is working